 Bill of Materials (BOM) Management

 After products are designed, engineers list all the necessary components for final assembly in a single document, alongside a list of their associated materials and costs.
 This document is known as a bill of materials (BOM).
 Manually generating these BOMs can be time-consuming and error-prone, especially for complex or regularly updated goods.
 However, by leveraging an ERP with automated BOM management capabilities, manufacturers can speed up the document-creation process and lower the risk of human error.
 The BOM can then be easily replicated and shared with different departments as needed.
-Furthermore, both engineers and manufacturers can use the ERP’s BOM features to collaborate in real-time, reducing the delay between handoffs and minimizing miscommunications.
+Furthermore, both engineers and manufacturers can use the ERP’s BOM features to collaborate in real time, reducing the delay between handoffs and minimizing miscommunications.

 Planning and Scheduling

 Beyond day-to-day operations, business leaders can use their ERP system’s customizable dashboard features and reports to zoom in on the specific data they need to develop targeted strategies and build long-term success.
-For example, manufacturers can set automated dashboard alerts to notify relevant parties when supplies drop below a set value and need to be reordered.
+Manufacturers can set automated dashboard alerts to notify relevant parties when supplies drop below a set value and need to be reordered.
 Additionally, decision-makers can use customized reporting to track and analyze material levels over time to set more accurate ordering schedules.

 Mobile Devices